JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

 **✨ Side Note:**

-When structuring code, I tend to:
+When structuring code, I tend to, at this time of writing:

 * Place utility functions in a globally scoped directory (`src` folder).